 The Bokamoso (“Future” in Twsana) Youth Foundation was founded in 1999. in the sprawling rural township of Winterveldt, South Africa.
 Winterveldt, with more than 128,000 people, has an unemployment rate of 50 percent, crime, abusive relationships, drugs, and overcrowded substandard schools.
 HIV/AIDS has orphaned a large segment of the community’s youth and closely touches the lives of about 25 percent of Winterveldt’s population.

-The Bokamoso Life Centre helps at-risk youth ages 17 to 25 Centre, providing counseling services, health education, life skills training and support for self-improvement through its various programs, including the Youth Development Program (YDP) formerly known as ADP, drama, choral and creative writing programs, youth mentoring, sports, and a computer lab.
-Support from Seekers Church will be used for several important projects:
+The Bokamoso Life Centre helps at-risk youth ages 17 to 25, providing counseling services, health education, life skills training and support for self-improvement through its various programs including the Youth Development Program (YDP) formerly known as ADP, drama, choral, youth mentoring, sports, and a computer lab and creative writing.

 Philakade Care Home – South Africa